 Having an effective client consultation call is worthy of a whole blog post in itself, so I’ll keep this high level.
 I recommend focussing on the big picture here and not going into too much detail.
 The aim of this call is to make sure you are both a good fit, for you to get an insight into their business and ensure that you can add value where you’re needed and give them the opportunity to ask any and all questions.

 Active listening is key here, you should lead, but let the client do the talking.
 When drawing the call to a close and provided you feel they are a good potential fit, don’t assume they want to move onto the next step, ask them if they would like you to send them a proposal.
-I don’t think I have ever had a “no” to this question, but I like my onboarding process to feel as organic and un-pressured as possible and as part of that I put it into my client’s hands as to whether they would like to hear from me further or not.
+I don’t think I have ever had a “no” to this question, but I like my onboarding process to feel as organic and un-pressured as possible and as part of that I put it into my potential client’s hands as to whether they would like to hear from me further or not.

 3. Client Proposal

 I recommend doing your client proposals straight after the consultation call when the information is fresh in your mind and you’re all motivated and fired up.
-This document not only outlines different packages or ways to work together, but should include some more “lead qualification” activity.
+This document not only outlines different packages or ways to work together but should include some more “lead qualification” activity.

 4. Follow-Up

-I won’t try and “persuade” someone who just isn’t sure, there is a reason they aren’t sure and it just isn’t my style.
+You need to feel comfortable that you’ve given them space to consider and respond, but not hounded them either.
+Personally, I won’t try and “persuade” someone who just isn’t sure, there is a reason they aren’t sure and it just isn’t my style.
 Plus, if I do manage to cajole them, it is more likely that the working relationship won’t be ideal because something was holding them back.
 It could be that it is too much of a financial stretch, which could lead them to put excessive pressure on me to “get more out of their investment,” to me not being the right fit for their business.

 I 100% believe in listening to your gut so I just don’t think it is worth my time to chase these people down, I value having the “right” clients too much!

-5. Welcome Packet, Contract, DPR & Invoice
+5. Welcome Packet, Contract & Invoice

 5.1 The Welcome Packet